Join Our Club!

 Call Art Giulietti for more info.

-We hope to see all of you at these HFFA meetings.
-Have a friend whose a fellow fly fisher?
+Send in your membership renewals for 2019.
+Please see our membership form at the end of this newsletter.
+Have a friend who is a fellow fly fisher?
 Please pass this newsletter along to them.
 We would love to have them join us.
-See you all at the next meeting on Thursday, May 3 at 7pm.

 HFFA Newsletter Editor